chelkisea/Statistical-Calculator/README.md

 # Statistical Calculator
+The source code `StatisticalCalculator.java` is under `src/main/java` and the test code `StatisticalCalculatorTest.java` is under `src/test/java`.
 ## User Story
 This program is s statistical calculator where user can type integers and get statistical values: mean, median, standard deviation, and sample size.